Current Student Groups

 Cultivate Uwinnipeg is a rooftop gardening organization founded and operated by students, which focuses on producing fresh vegetables from seed, starting in January and ending in October every year!

-Meeting: one a week in a form of a group chat or in person in various common spaces on campus such as the buffeteria or riddell hall.
-In the summer we meet at the gardens, in the spring we meet in the greenhouse.
+Meetings take place in various common spaces on campus such as the buffeteria or riddell hall.
+In the summer we meet at the gardens, in the spring we meet in the library greenhouse.
 Usually 2 or 3 people meet at a time to work together on planting, watering, and general garden tasks.
 There is also a facebook messenger group chat to update who visited the gardens last.

 Contact(s): Kimberley Panaligan